wandsea/pcat-compiler/README.md

 Resources
 ---------

-The TA failed to offer enough information and supplimentary materials so we must search for it manually.
+We didn't receive enough information and supplimentary materials from TA, so we must search for it manually.